5 Advanced Cooking Techniques for Every Chef

 4. Sous Vide – For Tender and Evenly Cooked Meals

 Although the French term sous vide translates to under vacuum in English, this literal meaning explains part of this cooking technique.
 The entire method involves tightly sealing meat, vegetables, or other ingredients in a plastic bag and then slowly cooking them in a pot of simmering water.
-By keeping the water at a stable temperature throughout the entire cooking process, chefs are able to achieve supremely tender pork chops and evenly-cooked chicken breasts.

 Another benefit of sous vide cooking is the lack of guesswork regarding cook time.
-While roasting, grilling, or sautéing typically involve checking meat with a thermometer or piercing potatoes with a fork, the sous vide method allows chefs to obtain perfectly-cooked ingredients without any poking or prodding.
+While roasting, grilling, or sautéing typically involves checking meat with a thermometer or piercing potatoes with a fork, the sous vide method allows chefs to obtain perfectly-cooked ingredients without any poking or prodding.

 To maintain the crucial stable water temperature, chefs typically rely on a specific tool called an immersion circulator.
 This tool draws in water, heats it up, and spits it back out, leading to a stable temperature.
 Another useful – but not completely necessary – tool is a vacuum sealer.
 While a hand-sealed airtight bag can do the trick, a vacuum-sealed bag can take sous vide cooking to the next level.

-First, Master the Culinary Basics
+First, Tackle the Culinary Basics

-Escoffier Chef Instructor Jesper Jonsson“Techniques in the culinary arts are the building blocks for everything.
+“Techniques in the culinary arts are the building blocks for everything.
 I go as far as to say that food multiplied by technique equals dish.
 And therefore without good techniques, you’re either always going to wing it or be unsure of what to do.
-But with knowledge of the techniques, you will be a lot more confident.”
+But with knowledge of the techniques, you will be a lot more confident.”*

-Chef Jesper Jonsson, Boulder Campus Chef Instructor*
+Boulder Campus Chef Instructor

 This article was originally published on December 28, 2015, and has since been updated.